What do I if I want to end or revoke an existing Power of Attorney?

 Your bank and any other companies or other registries where the Power of Attorney has been previously noted, produced or registered, must be provided with a copy of the Revocation Notice in order to notify them that the Attorney has ceased to have any authority to act on your behalf.
 Keep a list of all the places you sent the Revocation Notice to.

-If an enduring Power of Attorney is revoked or if a general Power of Attorney is has been deposited with the Lands Titles Office (in SA) or the Land and Property Information NSW (in NSW), a written revocation of that power should also be registered with those bodies.
+If an enduring Power of Attorney is revoked or if a general Power of Attorney has been deposited with the Lands Titles Office (in SA) or the NSW Land Registry (in NSW), a written revocation of that power should also be registered with those bodies.
 The relevant form is available from those organisations’ websites.

 Remember your Attorney may have lodged your Power of Attorney for registration even if you may not have registered it yourself.
 If you are not sure whether or not your Attorney registered it, it is a good idea to lodge the copy of the revocation.
 This is to make sure that your Attorney cannot go and register the Power of Attorney later, even though you revoked it.

 After revoking the Power of Attorney you should ask for the original and any copies of the Power of Attorney document to be returned to you.
 These should be destroyed or marked REVOKED.